hanazaki05/codex-viewer/README.md

 ### 2. Sessions Page
 - **Header Controls:** Title reflects the first command; `sessionId:` badge includes a copy button and displays the UUID if present.
 - **Live Status:** Running or waiting tasks surface badges and actions (abort, resume).
 The page auto-scrolls as new turns arrive.
 - **Tooling:** Diff viewer, command outputs, and SSE updates keep the timeline synchronized with on-disk JSONL changes and `history.jsonl` events.
+Consecutive Tool Use entries now collapse into a single accordion so long automation bursts stay scannable.

 ### 3. Real-time Sync & History
 - The backend merges timestamps from both the session JSONL files and `~/.codex/history.jsonl`, so the “Last modified” column always reflects the latest Codex activity.